0xRustPro/p-20/README.md

 -The bot watches for new trades via:

-API access to the trader’s account
+  o API access to the trader’s account

-Blockchain activity (on-chain copy trading)
+  o Blockchain activity (on-chain copy trading)

-WebSocket streams or mirror services
+  o WebSocket streams or mirror services

 -Then it uses your API keys to execute the same trades on your behalf.